Lawin0129/NFS-World-Offline/README.md

     + ModLoader sets the SBRW server to fetch mod info from.
 When you launch the game, it fetches the latest mod information from the selected SBRW server.
 This guarantees the mods are always up-to-date.
     + By default, no SBRW server is selected and the base game will load upon launch.
     + This does not create a duplicate of mods which means the mods directory is shared with the selected SBRW server.
+    + If there is no internet connection, the base game will load instead.
 # Configuration
 Located in `config/config.json`.
 You will need to restart the server if you make any changes to this file.
 | Key                    | Default  | Description |